Caddo coroner identifies victim in Cedar Grove homicide

 According to the coroner’s office, 36-year-old Michael DeAngelo Wilson, of Shreveport, was shot just after 4 a.m. on Sunday in the 400 block of West 74th Street.

-Wilson was taken to Ochsner LSU Health hospital where he died from his injuries.
+Although Wilson was rushed to Ochsner LSU Health Hospital, he died an hour-and-a-half later.

+A little girl, who was sleeping inside her home, also was injured when at least one of the multiple bullets fired by the suspects went into her home.
+She was shot in the leg and is expected to make a full recovery.

 Wilson was positively identified through fingerprint comparison.
 An autopsy was authorized at Ochsner.